 - All human subjects research projects must submit an IRB application in the eResearch system.
-The eResearch system uses a decision-tree to route your application to the correct area for either IRB review, or an option for a self-determination if it meets the criteria.
-The study must go thru this process before investigators may begin any aspect of their project
+The eResearch system uses a decision-tree to route your application for either IRB review or a self-determination if it meets the criteria.
+The study must go through this process before investigators begin research involving human subjects

 - The Principal Investigator (PI) is responsible for providing accurate and complete information in the eResearch application.

 - Occasionally, a project may require review by U-M's IRB-Med (for projects involving medical patients, medical devices, or FDA regulated protocols) or an IRB at another institution.
 Investigators who believe this situation applies should consult IRB-Flint staff support for advice on how to proceed.